 m.
 Electronic mail address(es) of the Primary MACAO [“Not Applicable” is an option].

 n.
 Facsimile number(s) of the Primary MACAO [“Not Applicable” is an option].

+o.
+URL of the Primary MACAO [“Not Applicable” is an option].

+p.
+The Primary MACAO role is flagged.

 2. To establish a Descendant MACAO, the Primary MACAO shall submit a request containing the information listed in 4.2.1, point 2, to the CA Agent.

-3. The CA Agent shall ensure that the proposed CAID is unique, approve or reject it, and notify the Agency.
+3. The CA Agent shall ensure that the proposed CAID is unique, that the request comes from an authoritative source, approve or reject it, and notify the Agency.

 a.
 In the case of establishing a Primary MACAO, the CA Agent shall respond to the Agency representative.
 Once the CAID is approved, the CA Agent shall provide this CAID, along with a copy of all CCSDS standards and guidelines applicable to MACAOs, to the Agency representative.